Five steps to promoting your children’s book

 Step 4: follow them up for a review, keep following them up until they write you one on Amazon.

-(P.s. get a store page like ours by registering your brand name using Amazon’s brand registry, then you can set it up from there.)
+Pro tip: get a store page like ours by registering your brand name using Amazon’s brand registry, then you can set it up from there.

 2. Do a Bloggers Required campaign

 There’s a comprehensive guide to the platform here.
-Some of the awesome blogs we’ve secured via Bloggers Required campaigns are:
+Here are just a couple of the awesome blogs we’ve secured via Bloggers Required campaigns are:

 Relentlessly Purple